-Welcome to my blog about history, technology and progress!
+Welcome to my library of book summaries about history, technology and progress!

 About five years ago, I decided to focus my scant free-time reading about technology and innovation.
 I was particularly interested in determining which government policies and corporate business models could foster innovation.

 At first, I focused narrowly on recent innovations – computers, the Internet, and mobile devices.
 I read many books about technology, innovation and business practices.
 Some were useful; many were little more than corporate fads.
 The more useful books, however, focussed on topics seemingly unrelated to technological innovation.

 I gradually expanded my reading to include new topics: history, biology, paleontology, anthropology, sociology, economics, culture, geography, psychology, brain science, network theory, complexity theory, engineering, urban studies, and philosophy.
 I began to see connections between technology and innovation and those other fields.

 Most of my time has been spent reading books/articles and taking notes about each of them.
 Some of these books inspired me to write a few pages of content related to the topic.
 Over time, I have developed a huge collection of notes that are gradually coalescing into a new perspective on history, technology and progress – one that might be of interest to others.

 I decided to publish my notes, one-blog-post-at-a-time, so that ideas bubbling around in my brain will become more focused and explainable.
 My hope is that these book summaries help other readers.